Removes the need for additional external amplifiers by providing a sufficient analogue voltage output.

 Measure the amount of force applied to a brake pedal, as per SAE J2909 (Brake testing) and ECE R13H (Brake Assist Systems) standards.

 Well now you can, with just one sensor.
 The VBOX Pedal Force Event Marker Interface connects inline between the Pedal Force Sensor and VBOX 3i data logger, triggering the start of a brake test as soon as any pressure is detected.
+The VBOX Pedal Force Event Marker Interface constantly monitors the pedal force sensor voltage and adjusts the trigger threshold.

 As soon as any pressure is applied to the brake pedal, the interface outputs a digital signal, which can be used to trigger the start of a test.
 It works in a similar way to a traditional brake pedal trigger, but also allows for the measurement of pedal force and does not need to be stuck to the pedal.
 Instead, it can be placed next to the VBOX 3i that it is connected to, or securely inside the VBOX carry case.